Easy Gluten Free Flatbread, No Yeast

 Method

-Mix the flour, baking powder and salt in a bowl.
-Add the yoghurt and mix well with a spoon until it forms a dough.
+1. Mix the flour, baking powder and salt in a bowl.
+Add the yogurt and mix well with a spoon until it forms a dough.

-Lightly sprinkle some extra flour on a clean surface and knead the dough until smooth.
+2. Lightly sprinkle some extra flour onto a clean surface and knead the dough until smooth.
 Split the dough into two portions and roll into balls.
 Press each ball out into a thin round using your fingers.
 If the dough gets too sticky, lightly sprinkle over some extra flour.
-(See the recipe video above to watch how I do it).
+See the recipe video above to watch how I do it.

 Notes

 1. Flour – Buckwheat flour also works.
-Buckwheat flour gives a more earthy flavor and slightly less pliable flatbread.
-You can also use regular all purpose flour, wholewheat flour or spelt flour if you don’t need the flatbread to be gluten-free.
+However, buckwheat flour gives a more earthy flavor and less pliable flatbread.
+If you are ok with gluten, you can use all-purpose flour, wholewheat flour or spelt flour as a substitute.

-2. Yogurt – Thick Greek yogurt (full fat, low fat or fat-free) works best in this recipe.
-For a vegan, dairy-free option you can use plant-based Greek yoghurt alternatives.
+2. Yogurt – Thick Greek yogurt (full fat, low fat or no fat) works best in this recipe.
+For a vegan, dairy-free option you can use plant-based Greek yogurt alternatives.

 4. Scaling the recipe – The recipe makes 2 small flatbreads, or 1 large one.
 You can easily double or triple the recipe to make more servings.
 If making a large batch, keep the flatbread dough rounds covered with cling film or a clean tea towel to stop them drying out.